-The success or failure of an enterprise is almost entirely dictated by how well the senior leadership of the organization creates a healthy culture.
-That’s a bold statement, I know, but it’s painfully true.
+The success or failure of an enterprise is almost entirely dictated by how well the organization’s senior leadership creates a healthy culture.
+I know that that’s a bold statement, but it’s painfully true.

-Culture is what happens when the senior leader(s) in the organization does or doesn’t practice good leadership.
-(See the Leadership Fundamentals, previously posted.)
+Culture happens when the organization’s senior leader(s) does or doesn’t practice good leadership.
 Let me say this differently.
-If the leader(s) is good (i.e. really “gets it” when it comes to leadership and what motivates and encourages people) the result will be a healthy culture.
+If the leader(s) is good (i.e., really “gets it” when it comes to leadership and what motivates and encourages people), the result will be a healthy culture.
 If not, the result will be an unhealthy culture.
 It’s that simple!
-And, if the culture is healthy the enterprise will succeed.
+And, if the culture is healthy, the enterprise will succeed.
 If not, it will struggle and ultimately fail.

 So what is culture?
 The Encarta World English Dictionary defines culture as “The shared beliefs, customs, practices, and social behavior of a particular group.”
 Here’s another one, “A particular set of attitudes that characterizes a group of people.”
 In a sentence, “We have tried hard to avoid creating a blame culture.”